C2SP/C2SP/BLAKE3.md

 overview of these, as a starting point to implementers, covering the most salient points.

-Reference implementations of BLAKE3 in the C and Rust languages are available in the [BLAKE3 repository][repo].
-These implementations include parallel implementations leveraging multi-threading and different SIMD processing technologies.
+Optimized implementations of BLAKE3 in the C and Rust languages are available in the [BLAKE3 repository][repo].
+These include parallel implementations leveraging multi-threading and different SIMD processing technologies.

 ### 5.1.
 Incremental Hashing Implementation